FINAL SALE - No returns, no exchanges.

-This brace for tendonitis in the thumb and wrist is secured via hook and loop (Velcro-like) closures.
+This brace for tendonitis in the thumb and wrist is secured via fasteners.
 There are three along the wrist and forearm area, which ensures the De Quervain’s tendonitis wrist brace stays in position, as well as one around the thumb.
 If the strap ends are too long, you can cut off the excess material.

 This style of closure means one will not waste time trying to figure out how to use the thumb and wrist splint or struggling to apply and/or adjust it.
 It also makes it quite easy to secure and adjust the wrist brace spica for tendonitis—after all, it makes little sense to require excessive twisting, gripping etc. that stresses one’s tendons if the goal is healing wrist tendonitis.
 On the other hand, a cast for right wrist tendonitis may be going overboard in many instances.

 This wrist and thumb brace extends up the arm for added support to the wrist and forearm.
-Sizes XS and S are 7" long and sizes M-L are 8" long.
+The splint is 7" long.
 This measurement does not include the thumb portion, see image above for details.

 Typically what causes tendonitis in the thumb/wrist falls into the category of overuse or trauma—tendonitis of the wrist or thumb can fall into either category.
 Some conditions like rheumatoid arthritis or diabetes can also lead to tendonitis of the hand and/or wrist.